History of Athletic Training

 In the summer of 2015, the Strategic Alliance (NATA, BOC, CAATE) released the recommendation that athletic training education be offered at only the graduate level, requiring all existing undergraduate athletic training programs to transition to a graduate program or close.
 Administrators at the Pennsylvania State System institutions with accredited programs decided to collectively propose transition of each respective program.
 The SRU proposal was submitted in the fall of 2015 and approved by the PA State System of Higher Education Board of Governors in January 2016.

-The SRU Athletic Training Graduate program started accepting applications for the inaugural cohort on July 1, 2017 and is slated to initiate in July 2018.
+The SRU Athletic Training Graduate program is slated to initiate in July 2019.